The difference between good science and Pseudo Science Rant

 the use of ad hoc hypotheses to try to explain away

 contrary evidence.
-E.g., The idea that nutrition has little
+E.g., The idea that nutrition

 or nothing to do with health; The assumption that all